 To disrupt the violence that surrounds all girls and gender expansive youth by amplifying their voices, emboldening their courage, and imparting critical life and self-defense skills so they can take on challenges with confidence.

-Girls' LEAP interrupts the cycle of violence by empowering all girls and nonbinary youth to value and champion their own safety and well-being.
+Girls' LEAP interrupts the cycle of violence by empowering all girls and gender expansive youth to value and champion their own safety and well-being.
 We teach youth that they have a right to be safe and how to defend themselves when necessary.
-We believe all girls and nonbinary youth deserve to grow up safe and free from violence – and that empowerment is violence prevention.
+We believe all girls and gender expansive youth deserve to grow up safe and free from violence – and that empowerment is violence prevention.
 Our goal is to provide girls with the tools and skills to keep themselves safe, both emotionally and physically.
 We partner with local schools and community centers to deliver empowerment and self-defense services to girls aged 8-18 in Greater Boston.

 We believe in the extraordinary potential of young women

 We believe in choice, consent, and emotional resilience